 - A. Articles of clothing, hats, shirts, jackets, etc. that promote drugs, alcohol, tobacco, and/or are obscene, suggestive statements, or indecent words or pictures will not be permitted.
-Specific examples of clothing which will not be permitted include "Big Johnson," "Co-ed Naked," short shorts, short skirts, skimpy tank tops, tops that expose the midriff, and any other clothing that is not keeping in with community standards. - B. Any apparel or footwear that would damage school property.
-No Heeley shoes - C. Belts must be the appropriate length and secured in belt loops. - D. Clothing must fit appropriately at the waist. - E. Any clothing or attire that interferes with or disrupts the normal educational environment is not appropriate for the school setting. - F. Students are not permitted to wear headgear (caps, bandanas, hoods, etc.) in the building, once they have entered the building, during the normal school hours. - G. Tops must have straps that are at least an inch thick, and without the bra strap showing - H. No gloves are to be worn during the school day, nor any article of clothing may cover the hands in a way in which something may be hid. \\This includes sweatshirts with a hole cut into it to put the thumb or any other fingers. - I. Any top or article of clothing that is deemed to be inappropriate to the teacher or administration will be asked to cover up or change, any refusal on this will result in immediate action taken by the school. - J. No shoes with wheels are permitted to be used at any time during the school day, after school or at any school activities within the school building. (example: Healy's) - K. Skirts must meet the finger tip test with arms at full extension. - I. Students will be directed to change, remove, or cover the inappropriate clothing and not wear the clothing in the school environment again.
+Specific examples of clothing which will not be permitted include short shorts, short skirts, and any other clothing that is not keeping in with community standards. - B. Any apparel or footwear that would damage school property. - C. Belts must be the appropriate length and secured in belt loops. - D. Clothing must fit appropriately. - E. Any clothing or attire that interferes with or disrupts the normal educational environment is not appropriate for the school setting. - F. Students are not permitted to wear headgear (caps, bandanas, hoods, etc.) in the building, once they have entered the building, during the normal school hours. - G. No gloves are to be worn during the school day, nor any article of clothing may cover the hands in a way in which something may be hidden. \\This includes sweatshirts with a hole cut into it to put the thumb or any other fingers. - H. Any top or article of clothing that is deemed to be inappropriate to the teacher or administration will be asked to cover up or change, any refusal on this will result in immediate action taken by the school. - I. Skirts must meet the fingertip test with arms at full extension. - J. Students will be directed to change, remove, or cover the inappropriate clothing and not wear the clothing in the school environment again.
 Failure to comply may result in appropriate disciplinary action.